prorev/prorev.github.io/_posts/2020-01-11-w3tc-settings.md

-Some info about files may be found here: <a href="http://plugins.programming-review.com/w3-total-cache/">http://plugins.programming-review.com/w3-total-cache/</a>
+Some info about files may be found here: <a rel="nofollow" href="http://plugins.programming-review.com/w3-total-cache/">http://plugins.programming-review.com/w3-total-cache/</a>